ftravers/missing-links/om-next-client-server-tutorial.md

 component and query.
 Our `IQuery` section has been updated to make use of these parameters.

-Line 16: We are dumping the `parms` parameter of the reader function to the console.
+Line abc We are dumping the `parms` parameter of the reader function to the console.
 Go inspect the console to see the shape of the data.